jasonsturges/javascript-npm-package/README.md

 Once ready to submit your package to the NPM Registry, execute the following tasks via `npm` (or `yarn`):

 - `npm run clean` &mdash; Assure a clean build
-- `npm run build` &mdash; Build the package
+- `npm run build` &mdash; Build the JavaScript package
-- `npm run build:types` &mdash; Build API Extractor d.ts declaration
+- `npm run build:types` &mdash; Build API Extractor to build d.ts declarations for TypeScript compatibility

 Assure the proper npm login: